-Subjects will also receive up to 12 treatments of mFOLFOX6 (or components of mFOLFOX6 if some components are discontinued due to toxicity) over 4 or more cycles (each cycle is approximately 42 days) in which mFOLFOX6 is administered on Days 1, 15 and 29 of each cycle.
+During treatment on study protocol, subjects will receive up to 12 treatments of mFOLFOX6 (or components of mFOLFOX6 if some components are discontinued due to toxicity) over 4 or more cycles (each cycle is approximately 42 days) in which mFOLFOX6 is administered on Days 1, 15 and 29 of each cycle.
 A maximum of 12 doses of oxaliplatin is permitted.
 After 12 mFOLFOX6 treatments, subjects may continue to receive 5-FU and folinic acid on Days 1, 15 and 29 of each cycle at the investigator's discretion until the subject meets study treatment discontinuation criteria.